Ribbing, numerous clashes with the law, and Steiner Math, too, this is the shocking, controversial story of Scott

 Now referred to as the "Steiner Maths Promo," Scott would rant about his chances of beating Samoa Joe at Sacrifice, going into different equations and percentages and explaining why he had a "141 and 2/3% chance" of victory in comparison to Joe’s "8 and 1/3%" chance of winning.

-Watch: Scott Steiner and his Infamous Steiner Math Promo
+Watch: Scott Steiner and his Legendary Steiner Math Promo

 Further Controversy Surrounding Scott Steiner, Hulk Hogan, and his Ex-Wife Linda

 Upon Scott’s return, he would join yet another faction.
 This time the TNA Main Event Mafia required his services, and Scott would go on to win the tag team titles with old WCW adversary Booker T. After losing the titles a short time later, Steiner would work singles matches for a while before leaving TNA again.

 Hulk Hogan’s now ex-wife also contacted the police and claimed that Steiner had aggressively approached her at an airport, stating he would kill her husband.